stuck1a/deadzone/README.md

-> The Last Stand: Dead Zone officially closed December 31, 2020.
+> The Last Stand: Dead Zone officially closed december 31, 2020.

 The Last Stand: Dead Zone preservation project by the digitalchocolate team.

 This project is dedicated to preserving this Flash game so that it's not lost to time.

 ---